spacebanana420/imgcreator/README.md

 - NixOS (x86_64) (glibc) (coming version 3.0)
 - Windows (x86_64)

-If the regular Linux binary doesn't work, try the musl version

 # Compiling from source
 Imgcreator will work on any operative system and architecture that supports Rust's compiler